brvier/gedit_autopep8/README.md

 Requirement
 -----------
 * AutoPEP8 must be installed
+* GEdit >= 3.14

 Install
 -------
-Copy gedit_autopep8.py and gedit_autopep8.plugin in $HOME/.local/share/gedit/plugins.
+Copy gedit_autopep8.py and gedit_autopep8.plugin in $HOME/.local/share/gedit/plugins, or use user_install.sh.
 Then open the GEdit plugin manager to activate AutoPEP8 plugin.

 Licence
 -------